Dominance of extreme statistics in a prototype many-body Brownian ratchet

 As $D\to 0$, Eq. \eqref{eq:MFT} becomes valid for all $s$ (see \emph{SI}).
 Because this result embodies the self-consistent hypothesis of MF theory, we judge the role of extreme value statistics for small $D$ to be less critical qualitatively than in the limit of high mobility.
 Quantitative agreement with simulations, however, is much improved even here by the XF renormalization of $D$.
 Furthermore, assuming filament heights to be independently distributed (as suggested by the MF ansatz) yields for small $D$ a Gaussian form for $\psi$ (see \emph{SI}), which does not match the compressed exponential decay that is obtained from simulations and is correctly predicted by XF theory (see Fig. \ref{fig:thry-comp}d).

 The fundamental shortcoming of MF theory for our model ratchet is the implicit assertion that many-body growth mechanisms can be compactly described in terms of the average behavior of individual filaments.
 By contrast, XF theory recognizes that constraints imposed by the obstacle select a sub-population of all fluctuating degrees of freedom for special treatment (i.e. the lead filament and obstacle).
 We expect that a similar focus on appropriate extreme statistics may be helpful in more complex models where biochemical processes at the obstacle-gel interface (e.g., filament branching in an autocatalytic gel \cite{Pollard2003, Wiesner}) further distinguish certain extreme filaments.

-The robust and as-yet-unobserved prediction of our theory and CTMC simulations that the filament density drops precipitously within a molecular distance of the gel's leading edge certainly has significant implications for the dynamical consequences of these processes.
+The robust and as-yet-unobserved prediction of our theory and CTMC simulations that the filament density drops precipitously within a molecular distance of the gel's leading edge ---and the many-body correlations which cause it--- certainly has significant implications for the dynamical consequences of these processes, e.g. augmentation of forces sustained by leading filaments, alteration of the transient binding between filaments and the obstacle during branching, and amplification of leading-edge fluctuations (which we will discuss elsewhere).
+Continuum models of actin gels may be able to proxy the depletion affect and its consequences with modified boundary conditions.

 \onecolumngrid